Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Australian Silky Terrier

-The Australian Terrier is one of the smallest of the terrier group.
-It’s cuddly, great with children, and doesn’t require much grooming.
+The Australian Terrier is one of the smallest of the Terrier group.
+They are cuddly, great with children, and don’t require much grooming.
 Australian Terriers are agreeable but can become demanding without early training.

 Pros